elvismelkic/vanado-task/README.md

-This is a simple full stack app created with Node.js and React.
+Vanado Task is a simple full stack app created with Node.js and React.

+This is backend part of the app.